thundaga/SD-webui-txt2img-script/README.md

 This script is meant for the stable diffusion webui by automatic1111 -> https://github.com/AUTOMATIC1111

-Put the script `process_png_metadata.py` in the "stable-diffusion-webui\scripts folder then reload the webui and Simply drag and drop or upload image files to modify a prompt, override default settings to modify images again.
+Put the script `process_png_metadata.py` in the `stable-diffusion-webui\scripts` folder then reload the webui and Simply drag and drop or upload image files to modify a prompt, override default settings to modify images again.

 This file is specifically meant for a batch process of image files with metadata applicable to the txt2img section